 Plano Children’s Chorale

-The mission of the Plano Children’s Chorale is to provide developmentally appropriate choral experiences to identified musically exceptional students in grade 5.
+The mission of the Plano Children’s Chorale (PCC) is to provide developmentally appropriate choral experiences to identified musically exceptional students in grade 5.
 The Chorale rehearses weekly at Hughston Elementary and presents one concert per year.
 In addition to this performance, the choir performs at various district events, and tours elementary campuses.

 Singers for each year’s chorale are selected from the district elementary schools through a formal, by invitation, audition process that takes place in the fall of the school year.